-Several instances also occured in Stargate Atlantis.
+Several instances also occurred in Stargate Atlantis.
 Example: when two hives force the Daedalus to retreat, Sheppard quickly latches onto one of them before they jump to hyperspace; once they come out, Sheppard blows away the hyperdrive of one, delaying them until the Daedalus comes back with the Orion.
 Another instance is when he was instructed to man an Ancient ship, he tried to hijack it but Larrin foiled his plan; he responded by alerting his teammates with an SOS signal disguised as hyperspace background radiation.
 I swear, that guy is a chessmaster.

 Having a Mensa-level I.Q. certainly helps.
 And he does beat Rodney in chess at least once.

 It helps that Sheppard's intelligence is highly focused on tactical scenarios (being military), whereas Rodney's genius applies to much different subjects, while he also suffers from overconfidence and a tendency to make poorly-considered mistakes (especially in cases where significant foresight is required - Rodney very much lives in the moment).
 It's entirely possible (if not likely) that even Ronon could beat Rodney in a game like chess, especially since Rodney would probably be thinking of ten different things during the game.

 The Thick of It and Absolute Power contain many examples.
 Both feature characters working in crisis management PR, which is essentially the profession of Xanatos Speed Chess.